Liferay's User Interface

 Go ahead and sign into your new portal using these credentials.
 As you can see, Liferay by default uses one's email address as the user name.
 This can be changed later if you don't like this functionality, but it is generally a good practice to keep it this way.
 Users' email addresses are not normally things they will forget, and they are unique to each user, so they make good candidates for user IDs.

-Toggle Edit Controls: This will let you turn on and off the edit controls in the top of the portlet windows.
+The next thing you'll see is a check box labeled Toggle Edit Controls.
+This lets you turn on and off the edit controls in the top of the portlet windows.
 This is helpful for administrators who want to look at a page they're working on and see it the way a regular user would.

-If you roll your mouse over My Places, the Dock will expand, showing all of the places in the portal to which you have access.
-Initially, the place you are on will be highlighted.
-You will see that you are in the Guest community, on the public pages.
+If you roll your mouse over Go to, the Dockbar will expand, showing all of the places in the portal to which you have access.
+Initially, the place you are on is highlighted.
+You will see that you are in the liferay.com community, on the public pages.
 Liferay allows for various configurations of pages for end users: you can configure it so that some or all users have their own pages, public and private (or both), upon which they can place the portlets they need to use.
 The administrator account by default has its own pages.
 Because you are logged in with an account that has Administrator privileges, you can see everything in the portal.

 Navigating the Control Panel

 The control panel is very easy to navigate.
 On the left side is a list of headings with functions underneath them.
 The headings are in alphabetical order, but the functions are in a logical order.

 User Name: The first section is always the logged in user's personal space.
 Here, you can change your account information and manage your own personal pages.